Alpengirl's Pre-Camp Letter - Example

 - Did you pack a self-injecting Epi-Pen if you know (or suspect) that your daughter is severely allergic to bee/wasp stings or foods/plants?

 - Did you pack an extra inhaler if your daughter requires an inhaler?

 - Any new or changed parent/guardians telephone numbers or contact information?
 If so, email Alpengirl.

-- Check your calendar and make arrangements to be accessible to a phone on the call from camp staff day (see schedule above) & the camper call home day (the day before camp ends, except for Lil’s camp sessions).
+- Check your calendar and make arrangements to be accessible to a phone on the call from camp staff day (see schedule above) & the camper call home day (the day before camp ends, except for Lil’s Camps).

 - Arrange pre-written letters and group care packages (no food or candy) for your daughter to receive during camp.
-Alpengirl gift package orders are due by June 7.
+Alpengirl Care Package orders are due by June 7.
 (Optional)